 Unless you are staying in Villa la Angostura, chances are that you will visiting los Arrayanes National Park on a day trip from Bariloche.
-So let’s cover how to get from Bariloche to Villa La Angostura first – obviously step ahead if you are already there.
+So let’s cover how to get from Bariloche to Villa La Angostura first.

 Bariloche to Villa La Angostura

 There are 8 buses per day running from Bariloche to Villa la Angostura, with the first one 8am.
 This is the one that we took and would recommend because the next one isn’t until 9:45am.
 The price is $165 ARS (£3 GBP / $4 USD).
 The bus company is Via Bariloche.

 You can buy tickets to get to Villa Angostura from Bariloche either in the town centre or at the bus terminal.
 The ticket office address in town is Mitre, 321.
 It’s right on the main street and easy to find.
 You’ll need your passport details and can pay in cash or card.

 It’s best to book a few days in advance, especially in high season.
 On your day of travel the bus from Bariloche to Villa la Angostura leaves from the bus terminal.
 The number 20 and 21 local buses go through centro to the bus terminal around every 20 minutes.